 I want to start this post by thanking Chris who I mentioned in my previous entry ‘Want to be successful?
 Change your beliefs‘.
 By turning down my offer of a free chat, he made me realize that I’d been saying ‘no’ to a lot of opportunities coming my way myself.
 Had I rued those missed opportunities?
 Of course not.
 I didn’t even realize I’d missed them!

-As humans beings we have 4 basic emotional needs (or states), and at times throughout our lives we will express these desires differently depending on our life circumstances.
-One of the states we crave is security – we want to know exactly what is around the corner.
-We plan in advance, weigh up the risks of anything that comes our way and most of our decisions are based around caution – ‘the worst possible outcome‘.
+As humans beings, we have four basic emotional needs (or states), and at times throughout our lives, we will express these desires differently depending on our life circumstances.
+One of the states we crave is security.
+We want to know exactly what is around the corner.
+We plan in advance and weigh up the risks of anything that comes our way, and most of our decisions are based around caution — ‘the worst possible outcome‘.

 So why say ‘yes’?